-- a) receives the report titled "Draft Remission and Postponement of Rates Policy" dated 10 June 2021. - b) determines that this matter or decision be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) endorses the draft Remission and Postponement of Rates Policy. - e) recommends to Council that it adopt the draft Remission and Postponement of Rates Policy.
+- a) receives the report titled "Draft Remission and Postponement of Rates Policy for adoption" dated 24 June 2021. - b) determines that this matter or decision be recognised as not significant in terms of Section 76 of the Local Government Act 2002. - c) determines that it has complied with the decision-making provisions of the Local Government Act 2002 to the extent necessary in relation to this decision; and in accordance with Section 79 of the act determines that it does not require further information, further assessment of options or further analysis of costs and benefits or advantages and disadvantages prior to making a decision on this matter. - d) adopts the Remission and Postponement of Rates Policy effective from 1 July 2021.